Often confined to a dark corner of the guitar shop these beautiful musical curiosities could usher in your next musical adventure.

-Start off by having a look at the course introduction video, then get straight into the first three lessons - you can watch these for free with our compliments.
+Start off by having a look at the course introduction video, then get straight into the first lesson.
 There are more Tenor Guitar films in the Academy 'Tea Bar'.
 And, if you don’t yet own a Tenor Guitar, get yourself down to your favourite music shop and grab one (you’ll find them in a dark corner).

 Unlimited Access with an Academy Passport

 For less than the monthly price of some gym memberships, the Academy Passport helps you flex your musical muscles while staying in control of your budget.
 Plus, if you have a Hobgoblin or other voucher, this is where you'll need to use it.